jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   random_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_, it is used to make fake random numbers

-* I add variables and a new assertion
+* then I add variables and a new assertion

   .. code-block:: python